Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 518 trips per day across all routes, which translates to approximately 29 weekly trips per individual stop.
+Residents have good access to transport, with an average distance of 305 meters to the nearest stop.
+On average, there are 210 trips per day across all routes, which amounts to about 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport